 Sell or transfer plates

 You can transfer your state or district plates to an immediate family member (spouse, parent, child or sibling).
-A fee is applicable for this transaction (see document below).
+A fee is applicable.

-Please complete the form below and attend a Driver and Vehicle Services Centre or regional agent with both sets of plates, licence papers if available and primary ID (e.g. driverís licence).
+Complete the form below and attend a Driver and Vehicle Services (DVS) centre, regional DoT office or agent with both sets of plates and primary ID (e.g. driver’s licence).

 |Application for plate remake/transfer (Form E45)||Kb|